fluxusfrequency/blog/how-to-write-code-with-style.md

 # How To Write Code With Style: 7 Tips For Cleaner Code

-## Introduction - Say What You Mean, Mean What You Say
+## Say What You Mean, Mean What You Say

 Code is communication.
 It has two audiences: the computer, and the future maintainer.
 How we communicate with the computer is rather objective: you either gave it the instructions to do what you really wanted, or you didn't.